 We accept all pitches on a rolling basis.
 Your pitch should include the following:

 A working headline: This will give us a sense of the story’s tone and angle.
 What’s your unique hook?

 A brief description: What will the story cover, how will it be framed, and what questions are you hoping to answer?
 We understand that some of this will be determined during your reporting and writing process, but a few sentences on what inspired the piece (a trend? a study?) and how you are conceptualizing it is important.

 We solicit and publish personal essays, “I Tried It" pieces (like this, this, and this), multi-expert reported features, market and commerce roundups, and op-eds.
 We do NOT accept previously published articles or blog posts.

-Sources: The majority of the content on Well+Good includes original reporting.
+Sources: The vast majority of the content published at Well+Good includes original reporting.
 Who would you like to speak to for your story?
-Please name specific people and brands or types of people (e.g. an OB/GYN, a chef, an LGBTQ+ advocate, a women’s history scholar, etc.).
+Please name specific people and brands or types of people (e.g., an OB/GYN, a chef, an LGBTQ+ advocate, a women’s history scholar, et al.).